CIRA-Pulsars-and-Transients-Group/mwa_search/docs/smart_database.rst

 ------------------------------------

 In some cases, the input parameters needed by the NextFlow processes depend not only on certain pre-decided and fixed settings, but also on values that change from processing job to processing job.
-For example, one difference between the first and second passes is amount of observational data that is processed, which in turn changes the number of tied-array beam pointings that are used.
+For example, one difference between the first and second passes is the amount of observational data that is processed, which in turn changes the number of tied-array beam pointings that are used.
 The actual parameters that ``grid.py`` is expecting include ``--begin`` and ``--end`` times, which not only differ from survey chapter to survey chapter, but also from observation to observation.
-The ``AlgorithmSetting`` table is only designed for fixed values, so in this case the best approach is to invent a custom parameter that provides a high-level distinction between the various possibilities, and to implement the logic to interpret those values for specific processes locally.
+The ``AlgorithmSetting`` table is only designed for fixed values, so in this case the best approach is to invent a custom parameter that provides a high-level distinction between the various possibilities, and to implement the logic to interpret those values for specific processes locally (i.e. within the NextFlow scripts).

 In this example, we might define a pair of parameters as follows: